-Right-to-Know Law (RTKL) requests can be made by letter or by completing a RTKL request form and submitting it to PennDOT in person, via e-mail, U.S. mail, or fax, as indicated on our website: www.penndot.pa.gov/ContactUs/Pages/Right-to-Know.aspx
+Right-to-Know Law (RTKL) requests can be made by letter or by completing a RTKL request form and submitting it to PennDOT in person, via e-mail, U.S. mail, or fax.
+For more information on the RTKL process, visit our website at www.penndot.gov/ContactUs/Pages/Right-to-Know.aspx.